 Do you plan on adding some beach time to your Nice vacation?
 Then this overview of the best beaches in Nice is exactly what you need.

 There’s so much to see and experience that it’s easy to overload your French Riviera itinerary.
-Planning some time at the beach in Nice will allow you to recharge your batteries in between sightseeing stops.
+Planning some time at the beach in Nice will allow you to recharge your batteries between sightseeing stops.

 The Promenade des Anglais stretches along 7 km (4.34 mi) of coastline and provides access to both public and private beaches.